-- Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum - Promoting a caring, safe and positive environment within the school - Liaising and working together with all other support services and those agencies involved in the safeguarding of children including Early Help - Notifying Children's Social Care as soon as there is a significant concern - Ensuring that a named teacher is designated for Looked After Children/Children In Need (LAC & CIN) and that an up to date list of LAC/CIN is regularly reviewed and monitored - Providing continuing support to a student (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Head at the pupil's new school as a matter of urgency - Working with partner agencies to support and safeguard children within; Early Help, Children in Need, Child Protection and Looked After Children
+- Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum - Promoting a caring, safe and positive environment within the school - Ensure children are taught to recognise when they are at risk and know how to get help when they need it.
+Both, physically and online. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children including Early Help - Notifying Children's Social Care as soon as there is a significant concern - Ensuring that a named teacher is designated for Looked After Children/Children In Need (LAC & CIN) and that an up to date list of LAC/CIN is regularly reviewed and monitored - Providing continuing support to a student (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Head at the pupil's new school as a matter of urgency - Working with partner agencies to support and safeguard children within; Early Help, Children in Need, Child Protection and Looked After Children - The school will ensure that children are taught about safeguarding, including online safety this will be a part of a broad and balanced curriculum.
+This will include covering relevant issues through Relationships Education and Relationships and Sex Education